nnn

 In order to come up with creative recipe ideas, ingredient pairings, and cooking tips, we create some of our content with the assistance of customized AI tools alongside our own kitchen testing and editorial review.
 All images are human photographed.
 As an Amazon Associate we earn from qualifying purchases.

-1) Classic Deviled Eggs
+1) Deviled eggs

 2) Watermelon Skewers

-3) Chips And Pico
+3) Chips and Pico

-Pico de gallo has people hovering over it with their chips like it is a campfire.
-Use fresh tomatoes, a firm onion, and sufficient lime to make everything sparkle.
-Some people may have varying reactions to the intensity of raw onion, so soak the chopped onion in cold water for five minutes and then drain.
-The anticipation for the grill to be \”almost ready\” is vibrant and exactly what you want.
+People gather around pico de gallo and dip their chips into it like it’s a campfire.
+To make everything shine, use fresh tomatoes, a crunchy onion, and lots of lime.
+To make the raw onion less strong for some, soak the chopped onion in cold water for 5 minutes and then drain it.
+The anticipation for the grill to be “almost ready” is real and exactly what you want.

 Rachael’s Nutrition Note